AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns.md

-# Patterns for web services in Nancy
+# Simple patterns for web services in Nancy

 I wrote this in February 2014.
 It is hosted here again for reference.
+This is part one, [part two, "Shimming Nancy with functions" is here](./NancyWebServicePatterns2).

 ## Original text